Adambahaar/TIS/PC Asemble [ LAB ] /README.md

 ---

 ### Suggestion for improvement
-Include time to intentionally troubleshoot common issues so learners gain problem-solving experience.
+Include time to intentionally troubleshoot common issues so students gain problem-solving experience.

 ---